Udhul/dynamic-config-manager/developer_spec.md

 5.  `config_instance._active = config_instance._model_cls(**raw_data_dict)` is called.
 This triggers full Pydantic model instantiation.
     *   **5.a. `attach_auto_fix` Pre-processing:** The `model_validator(mode="before")` (defined by `attach_auto_fix`) runs first.
         *   It iterates through fields in `raw_data_dict`.
-        *   Applies expression evaluation, numeric fixing (clamping/rejection/bypass), options fixing (nearest/rejection/bypass), and length checks according to effective policies (global + per-field overrides).
+        *   Applies expression evaluation, numeric fixing (clamping/rejection/bypass), options fixing (nearest/rejection/bypass), advanced format processing (range, multiple_choice, list_conversion), and length checks according to effective policies (global + per-field overrides).
-        *   If a fixer (e.g., `_run_numeric_autofix`) determines a value should be rejected or cannot be processed, it returns the original value it received for that field.
-Otherwise, it returns the modified value.
+        *   If a fixer (e.g., `_run_numeric_autofix`) determines a value should be rejected or cannot be processed (returns status `REJECTED_BY_POLICY` or `FAILED_PREPROCESSING`), it passes the original input value for that field to Pydantic.
+Otherwise, it passes the (potentially) modified value.
-        *   The `model_validator` constructs a `fixed_data_dict` where each value is the result from its respective auto-fix processing.
+        *   The `model_validator` constructs a `fixed_data_dict` where each value is the result from its respective auto-fix processing (or the original value if fixing was rejected/failed).
         *   This `fixed_data_dict` is returned to Pydantic.
     *   **5.b.
 Pydantic Standard Validation:** Pydantic processes `fixed_data_dict`.
         *   Performs type coercion/validation for each field.